codephobia/pool-overlay/libs/go/challonge/README.md

     x Player confirms match is completed on tablet. x Save game to database.
-    x Mark match as completed with winner and score on Challonge.
-    - Check if we should be staying at the same amount of tables.
-    - Check if another match still needs to be played.
-      - If yes, get next match and load to same table, otherwise reduce the number of tables.
+    x Mark match as completed with winner and score on Challonge. x Check if we should be staying at the same amount of tables. (temp solution) x Check if another match still needs to be played. x If yes, get next match and load to same table, otherwise reduce the number of tables.
 6. Skipping a match
     - Admin can skip a match on a table.
     - Check if another match still needs to be played.